About 24/7 Sports Insurance

 What is 24/7 Sports Insurance?

 24/7 Sports Insurance is a product offered by Howden.
 Howden is one of the largest independent insurance brokers in the UK.
-Founded in 1970 the sports and recreation division employs over 80 people.
 The Howden Sports and Recreation team provides advice and assistance to more than 300 National Governing & Representative Bodies of Sport and Recreation, and more than 3 million individual participants throughout the UK.
 Our experience is such that we are able to provide a flexible service so as to cater for the complex but uniquely different needs of those involved in Sport and Recreation.

 I can't find your FCA accreditation – why?